Exposición Nacional de Minería (1883): History

 The idea for the contest came in 1880 from the Spanish press, driven by the then Minister for Development, José Luis Albareda y Sezde, and aimed to promote and publicize the Spanish mining industry both within the country and abroad.
 Enacted in 1882, it was arranged by Luis de la Escosura y Morrogh, chief of the National Corporation of Mines, and his team.
 Machinery exhibitors had until February 15, 1882, to apply for space, while specialized machinery exhibitors had an October 31 deadline.
 All non-machinery exhibitors had until November 30 to submit applications for main gallery space.
 Exhibition articles included machinery, tools, and utensils.
 These were the types used for mining, metallurgy, manufacture of glass ware, pottery, and utilization of mineral waters.
 There was no charge for space; water requirements for hydraulic and steam engines was also free for smaller machines.
 Transportation and passage of goods in bond for the exhibition received "liberal arrangements" through customs.

 The official opening was scheduled for April 1, 1883, but because of the storms that delayed completion of the venue, it had to be postponed to May 30, when it was opened by the Kings of Spain and Portugal, Luís I. The Minister of Industry, Germán Gamazo, gave an opening speech.
 Belgium, England, France, Germany, Norway, Portugal, Sweden, and Spain participated in the event.
-Attendees included Franco-Belgian companies, Ibarra and Orconera (Bilbao), the Hullera Company (Bélmez), the Artillery Corps in Spain, the Humboldt Company, the Royal Company Asturian Mines, and Rio Tinto Mines (Huelva).
+Attendees included Franco-Belgian companies, Ibarra and Orconera (Bilbao), the Hullera Company (Bélmez), the Artillery Corps in Spain, the Humboldt Company, the Royal Company Asturian Mines and Rio Tinto (Huelva).
 The Sociedad de Santander y Quirós published a work in 1883 documenting the event.